ltb-project/self-service-password/docs/config_sshkey.rst

 Set the LDAP objectClass that defines the attribute.
 If the objectClass is specified, it is added to the user record if it does not already exist.
-If the object class is not specified, no check is made - default value is ````:
+If the object class is not specified, no check is made - default value is ``ldapPublicKey``:

 .. code:: php